Security and Compliance

 AICPA Peer Review Program- QCM Review

 AuditFile enables users to comply with HIPAA.
 In order to meet the HIPAA requirements applicable to our operating model, AuditFile aligns our HIPAA risk management program with NIST 800-53, which are higher security standards that map to the HIPAA Security Rule.
 NIST supports this alignment and has issued SP 800-66 An Introductory Resource Guide for Implementing the HIPAA Security Rule, which documents how NIST 800-53 aligns to the HIPAA Security Rule.
-(HIPAA compliance requires a separate Terms of Service agreement.
-The standard AuditFile Terms of Service do not allow users to upload personally identifiable information.)

 International Traffic in Arms Regulations (ITAR) controls the export from the US of defense-related articles, and the regulations state that no non-US person can have physical or logical access to the articles stored in the ITAR environment.
 Articles that are covered by the ITAR United States Munitions List (USML) include equipment, components, materials, software, and technical information that can only be shared with US Persons unless under special authorization or exemption.
 US Persons are individuals who are US Green Card (Permanent Resident Card) holders or US citizens.
 AuditFile's "Enterprise/Gov" plan enables users to achieve ITAR compliance with hosting options on the AWS GovCloud.
 All AuditFile employees are US citizens.
 AWS GovCloud (US) is continuously audited by an accredited Federal Risk Authorization Management Program (FedRAMP) independent third-party assessment organization (3PAO) and has been issued a FedRAMP Provisional Authority to Operate (P-ATO) from the Joint Authorization Board (JAB) at the High Baseline.
 The Chief Information Officers (CIO) from the US Department of Defense, Department of Homeland Security, and General Services Administration represent the JAB.
 (ITAR compliance requires use of the AuditFile "Gov" plan, which is hosted on AWS Gov Cloud.)